barakeel/oeis-synthesis/README.md

 ### Install oeis-synthesis
 Copy and modify values of the `config` file (optional):
 ```
 cp config_template config
 ```

 Run in this directory:
 ```
 sh install.sh
 ```

 ### Test oeis-synthesis (requires 10GB of ram to run with a timeout of 600.0 seconds)
-In this directory run `rlwrap hol` then run in the interative shell:
+In this directory run `rlwrap hol` (sudo apt install rlwrap) then run in the interative shell:

 ```
 load "qsynt"; open aiLib human exec rl qsynt;